andrew-raphael-lukasik/Segments/README.md

-Segments is a small and fast line renderer for Unity.Entities tech stack.
+Segments is a small line renderer for Unity.Entities tech stack.

 # Systems
 ---